-Paula McClain, MSD Principal 1253 Eastover Drive Jackson, Ms. 39211 convene a team of people who are knowledgeable of the student's educational needs to review and consider all pertinent information related to the suspected disability.
+Paula McClain, MSD Principal 1253 Eastover Drive Jackson, Ms. 39211

+If a student claims that he/she has been subjected to discrimination on the basis of a disability in violation of Section 504 of the Rehabilitation Act of 1973, or if the school has reason to believe that a student has a disability which substantially limits the student's major life functions, the school shall convene a team of people who are knowledgeable of the student's educational needs to review and consider all pertinent information related to the suspected disability.
 Parental involvement and input will be sought and welcomed.
 The meeting shall be convened within seven (7) working days after the school receives a written statement describing the specific discriminatory conduct, or the school becomes aware of the student's disability affecting a major life function.